nanmu42/orly/README.md

 O'RLY Cover Generator is a parody book cover generator, implemented in Golang and Vue.js, supporting a wide range of language including CJK.

-[Click here](https://orly.nanmu.me/) to build your own O'RLY cover and troll your friends and colleagues.
+[Go to the living demo](https://orly.nanmu.me/) to build your own O'RLY cover and troll your friends and colleagues.

 <table style="padding:10px">
   <tr>